 Formed on a mother’s breast from which a baby feeds.
 This small contemporary glass vessel conveys all that a woman’s breast should be.
 Serving more than that of a vision of beauty but also of a functional one.
 The crystal-like appearance confirms how precious the form is, while its property confirms the importance of the vessel.

-Naomi’s wishes to create glass art that opens conversation, creates a buzz, T’Cup does just that!
+Naomi’s wishes to create glass art that opens conversation and creates a buzz, T’Cup does just that!

 The small contemporary glass vessel, T-Cup can be made to order in various colours.
 Please allow 2 to 3 weeks for such orders.